Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 • [j]: effect matrix row j (situation to consider)

-Again, assuming \(H_0\) to be true, the probability of falsely rejecting it is \(0.0181\), thus this simulation again indicates type I error rate control at \(\alpha=0.025\).
-The power assuming a \(50\%\) reduction is given through \(0.8304\).
-Since now, stopping of treatment arms is determined by crossing the futility bounds or not, the probability of having futility in the first stage increases to \(0.5968\) in the first and to \(0.2984\) in the second stage under \(H_0\) as compared to the first simulation.
-Having a different treatment selection scheme also result in lower expected number of subjects and, in opposite to the first simulation, the number of arms per scenario lies \(<2\) starting from stage \(2\) since this treatment selection allows for early discontinuation of study arms whereas in the first simulation, arms are to be carried forward regardless of potential futility.
+Again, assuming \(H_0\) to be true (scenario [1]), the probability of falsely rejecting it is \(0.0181\), thus this simulation again indicates type I error rate control at \(\alpha=0.025\).
+The power assuming a \(50\%\) reduction in both active arms is \(0.8304\) (Reject at least one [2]).
+Since now, stopping of treatment arms is determined by crossing the futility bounds or not, the probability of a futility stop in the first stage increases to \(0.5968\) in the first and to \(0.2984\) in the second stage under \(H_0\) as compared to the first simulation.
+Having a different treatment selection scheme also result in lower expected number of subjects and, as opposed to the first simulation, the number of arms per scenario lies \(<2\) starting from stage \(2\) since this treatment selection allows for early discontinuation of study arms whereas in the first simulation, arms are to be carried forward regardless of potential futility.

-In both simulations, with initially calculated 157 subjects per arm per stage and a relative event rate reduction of \(50\%\) as alternative, one can see that the study is overpowered (since Reject at least one [j]>0.8 in scenario \(2\)), which is due to the considered alternative having approximately the same effect in the two active treatment arms.
-For the second simulation, performing simulations through different potentially optimal sample sizes (in a sense that being the smallest sample size needed to achieve \(80\%\) power) indicate that one could save some subjects and still achieve the desired power.
-The following plot shows the minimum sample size that one could choose to achieve the power requirements, which appears to be about \(146\), however, one should keep in mind that this number might slightly be deviating from an analytically optimal solution due to deviations introduced by the simulation:
+In both simulations (using the rBest selection scheme and the user-defined selection function), with initially calculated \(157\) subjects per arm per stage and a relative event rate reduction of \(50\%\) as alternative, one can see that the study is overpowered (since Reject at least one [j]>0.8 in scenario [2]), which is due to the considered alternative having approximately the same effect in the two active treatment arms.
+For the second simulation using the selection function, additional simulations searching for the potentially optimal sample size (considered as the smallest sample size needed to achieve \(80\%\) power) indicate that one could save some subjects and still achieve the desired power.
+The following plot shows the minimum sample size that one could choose in order to achieve the power requirements of \(80\%\).
+The following plot displays simulated power values against sample sizes ranging from \(140\) to \(155\) per arm per stage, where the red horizontal line represents the target power of \(0.8\).
+The simulations indicate that the optimal sample size is around \(146\) subjects per arm and stage, however, this number may slightly deviate from an analytically optimal solution due to the nature of the simulation process:

 Illustrative analysis with generic Data

 In the next chapters, different hypothetical binary endpoint datasets are generated and analyzed using the getAnalysisResults() command.
-As previously mentioned, rpact itself doesn’t support landmark analysis using the Greenwoods standard error (SE) formula.
-Thus the first two analyses base on the empirical event rates only.
-Afterwards, gestate and survival are then used to show how one could merge the packages to perform the intended analysis using boundaries obtained by rpact and test statistics obtained by survival probabilities and standard errors estimated using gestate and survival.
+As previously mentioned, rpact itself does not support landmark analysis using the Greenwoods standard error (SE) formula.
+Thus, the first two analyses are based on the empirical event rates only.
+Afterwards, the packages gestate and survival are then used to show how one could merge the packages to perform the intended analysis using boundaries obtained by rpact in combination with test statistics obtained by survival probabilities and standard errors estimated using gestate and survival.

 First theoretical path